Zorz42/jaclang/README.md

  * -
  * - options:
  * -> -d : enable debug mode (see tokens, ast)
- * -> -n : do not run file on compilation
  * -> -k : keep the assembly file
  *
  * - jaclang